 Weekly Meal Plan Example

 A weekly meal plan can consist of anything you want it to be.
-You can decide to only prepare dinners, lunch, and dinner, or every meal you eat in a week.
+You can only prepare dinners, lunch, dinner, or every meal you eat in a week.
 Whatever you prefer!

-For me personally, I only meal plan for dinners.
-My breakfast is always the same every day of the week for the past year (oatmeal with chia seeds, flaxseeds, and vegan protein powder chocolate flavor).
-I like some consistency in my diet and I like to start the day with a power breakfast that will keep me full until lunch.
-For lunch, I eat whatever is leftover from previous nights’ dinner.
-For dinner, I meal plan and usually make sure that I have a little more to eat for lunches.
+Personally, I only meal plan for dinners.
+My breakfast has always been the same every day of the week for the past year (oatmeal with chia seeds, flaxseeds, and vegan protein powder chocolate flavor).
+I like some consistency in my diet, and I like to start the day with a power breakfast that will keep me full until lunch.
+For lunch, I eat whatever is leftover from the previous nights’ dinner.
+For dinner, I meal plan and usually make sure that I have a little more to eat for lunch.

 A week could look something like this: